-Essentially every manufacturer that participates in the commercial carpet market has at least one modular carpet - also known as carpet tile - product in their offering.
+Essentially every manufacturer that participates in the commercial carpet market has at least one modular carpet - also known as carpet tile - in their product offering.
 Each of these manufacturers has discovered (sometimes painfully) that modular carpet - if it is to be successful - is not simply broadloom carpet cut into pieces but rather must be engineered literally from the floor up to be a modular product.
+Let me add that almost every manufacturer of carpet tile has had, off and on, a problem; it isn't just one company.
 Planar stability or flatness has been and continues to be a significant issue for every manufacturer of modular carpet.
 This has been the case from the inception of this type of floor covering product.
 Modular carpet by definition is carpet shipped and installed as small pieces of carpet.
 Each piece must be capable of performing as a unit and must be engineered to be not only flat, square and stable but to also to be able to at least equal if not exceed all of the performance criteria required of carpet sold in roll form.
 Since each module will have four cut edges that will be butted to the cut edges of adjacent modules, with none of the seam sealing or other edge protection that is required on broadloom carpet, it is imperative that tuft bind strength be excellent.
 Failure to achieve this will lead to fuzzy and frayed edges with use.